Background image

 • Proposed mining operations within the Falbrook Mining Area (previously known as the North Open Cut) to be conducted 24 hours per day, 7 days per week;

-• Seeking approval to take overburden from RCN to RCS to improve rehabilitation outcomes.
+• Seeking approval to take overburden from RCN to Rix's Creek South to improve rehabilitation outcomes.

 Project Benefits: